YCSGP/MIXPRS/README.md

 Then place the downloaded LD reference panels and the SNP information file into their corresponding subfolders.

 ### 3. Pruned SNP List Preparation
-In the `MIXPRS` repository, we provide precomputed pruned SNP lists for five populations (EUR, EAS, AFR, SAS, and AMR), derived from genotype data of the Phase-3 1000 Genome Project.
+In the `MIXPRS` repository, we provide precomputed pruned SNP lists for five populations (EUR, EAS, AFR, SAS, and AMR), derived from genotype data of the [Phase-3 1000 Genomes Project](https://www.internationalgenome.org/data).
 These SNP lists were generated using PLINK2 with parameters: window size = 250, step size = 5, and correlation threshold $r^2 = 0.5$.

 To replicate our results or generate customized pruned SNP lists, use the following PLINK2 commands:
 ```bash